 Both myocarditis and pericarditis are more common after COVID-19 illness (a viral infection) than after vaccination.

 While there have been rare reports of myocarditis / pericarditis after vaccination, the majority of cases have been mild, easily treated and individuals recover quickly.

 Learn more about myocarditis / pericarditis and COVID-19 vaccines.

-Yes, you can receive your COVID-19 vaccine if you recently had another vaccination.
-The National Advisory Committee on Immunization recommends that COVID-19 vaccines may be given at the same time as, or any time before or after, other vaccines.
+For those 12 years of age and older, the COVID-19 vaccine may be given at the same time as, or any time before or after, other vaccines.